marcuslavender/duo_authproxy_ansible_role/README.md

 Duo Authpropxy
 =========

-Deploys the Duo authentocation proxy  and configures using Ansible for Linux Debian and RHEL based hosts.
+Deploys the Duo authentication proxy  and configures using Ansible for Linux Debian and RHEL based hosts.

 Requirements
 ------------